LONDON - KINGS CROSS - BAR RIOJA

 GENÉRICO

-Previously called Joven, this is a basic form of Rioja wine and guarantees origin and vintage only.
+Previously called Joven, this is a basic form of Rioja wine that only guarantees origin and vintage.
 Genérico wines have no minimum ageing requirements and are generally sold within the first or second year after harvest.
 Approximately 40% of Rioja wines fall under this category and are very youthful and fruity with fresh acidity.

-This category also includes, wines that do not conform to any regulated ageing system and are made entirely in the way the winemaker feels is best.
-These wines are often world-class and up there with the very best from the region.
+This category also includes wines that do not conform to any regulated ageing system and are made entirely according to the winemaker's preferences.
+These wines are often world-class and up there with the best from the region.

-The next 3 styles must use 225-litre oak barrels:
+The following three styles must use 225-litre oak barrels:

 CRIANZA